KishoreIthadi/ichatbot/README.md

 1. **IntialQueryID: "1"**

-   Query to be loaded initially, you can also set this while initializing ichatbot ichatbot.initialize(config, dataset, IntialQueryID);
+   Query to be loaded initially, you can also set this while initializing ichatbot

+   ichatbot.initialize(config, dataset, IntialQueryID);

 2. **UserInputMinLen: "5"**
    **UserInputMaxLen": "50"**

-   User text input minimum and maximum character lenght.
+   User text input minimum and maximum character length.
 The text box border will be red if this criteria is not met

 3. **IChatBotCSSClass: "class1 class2"**

-   These css classes will be applied to chatbot by overriding default styles applied to outermost div, specify multiple classes seperated by space
+   These css classes will be applied to chatbot by overriding default styles applied to the outermost div, specify multiple classes separated by space

 4. **DisableSelectedButton: true**